rfitak/RETINA_RNA-SEQ/trim-seqs.md

   * 7 :: simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.
  - LEADING:20 :: trim bases from start of the read with a Q < 20
  - TRAILING:20 :: trim bases from end of the read with a Q < 20
- - SLIDINGWINDOW:4:20 :: using a 4-base window, remove the last base if Q < 20
+ - SLIDINGWINDOW:4:20 :: using a 4-base window, remove the last base if average Q < 20
  - AVGQUAL:20 :: remove the entire read if the average quality is < 20
  - MINLEN:50 :: remove reads less than 50 bases after quality trimming